maxtmiller/Common-Track/README.md

    - Includes detailed scores for criteria like sustainability, reputation, research, and international faculty.

 5. **About Section**
-   - Describes the website's purpose in detail.
+   - Describe the website's purpose in detail.
-   - Shares the creator's motivation and inspiration for developing the app.
+   - Share the creator's motivation and inspiration for developing the app.

 ---